abingdonpta/abingdonpta/content/posts/2022-02-25 New Website.md

 If you have suggestions for the new website, let us know at abingdonelementaryPTA@gmail.com.

 For those interested in technical details, the new website runs on [Hugo](https://en.wikipedia.org/wiki/Hugo_(software)), a static site generator.
-It's hosted for free on Github and Netlify.
+It's hosted for free on Github and Cloudflare.
 If you're interested in serving as a backup administrator for this website, please reach out to abingdonelementaryPTA@gmail.com.
 We'd be happy to show you the ropes.